raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 It is not required that the Keepalive TLV be used in every session.
 While many Session Signaling operations
-(such as DNS Push Notifications [I-D.draft-ietf-dnssd-push]) will be used in conjuntion with a long-lived connection, this is not required, and in some cases the default 30-second timeout may be perfectly appropriate.
+(such as DNS Push Notifications [I-D.ietf-dnssd-push]) will be used in conjunction with a long-lived connection, this is not required, and in some cases the default 30-second timeout may be perfectly appropriate.

-<< SC: Couldn’t figure out how to add the I-D reference, sorry.
-Please help. >>
+<< TODO: update above dnssd-push reference once xml2rfc is online again >>

 The SSOP-DATA for the the Keepalive TLV is as follows: